 Esther was a Jewish young woman who was providentially selected to be the queen of Persia.
 God used her to deliver His people from a wicked plan of total destruction.
-Esther risked her life to save the Jews, thus, she became an example of unselfishness and faithfulness.
+Esther risked her life to save her people, thus, she became an example of unselfishness and faithfulness.

 The story of Esther is found in the Bible in the book that bears her name.
 It begins when King Ahasuerus (Xerxes), the son of Darius I (Ezra 4:24; 5:5–7; 6:1–15; Daniel 6:1, 25; Haggai 1:15; 2:10) made a feast for all the officials of Persia and Media and displayed the glory of his rule for 180 days (Esther 1:1-4).